 It may be the case that the building in which the sleepover is proposed cannot practically be made safe enough and therefore the sleepover should not take place.

 If you are organising the sleepover and will be in control of the premises you will be the responsible person and must comply with the Fire Safety Order.
 The responsible person must carry out a Fire Risk Assessment to identify the fire hazards and risks within the premises and take appropriate steps to reduce these.

-Temporary Sleepover Guidance Notes (new window, Word Document 36KB)
+Temporary Sleepover Guidance Note (new window, Word Document 36KB)

 The premises management are classed as being the Responsible People and must comply with the Fire Safety Order and undertake a Fire Risk Assessment.
 However, they can appoint Competent People to undertake the assessment and any preventative or protective measures that may be required.
 The Competent Person must communicate clearly with the Responsible Person and ensure that the necessary fire protection equipment is available and maintained.